 The Melbourne Cup is Australia's most prestigious annual Thoroughbred horse race.
 It is a 3,200 metre race for three-year-olds and over, conducted by the Victoria Racing Club on the Flemington Racecourse in Melbourne, Victoria as part of the Melbourne Spring Racing Carnival.
 It is the richest "two-mile" handicap in the world, and one of the richest turf races.
-The event starts at 3pm on the first Tuesday in November and is known locally as "the race that stops a nation".With our international travel planner, Melbourne attractions like Melbourne Cup Carnival can be center stage of your vacation plans, and you can find out about other attractions like it, unlike it, near it, and miles away.
+The event starts at 3pm on the first Tuesday in November and is known locally as "the race that stops a nation".Make Melbourne Cup Carnival a part of your Melbourne vacation plans using our Melbourne trip builder.

 The Melbourne Cup has a long tradition with the first race held in 1861 over 2mi but was shortened to 3,200m in 1972 when Australia adopted the metric system.
 This reduced the distance by 18.688m, and Rain Lover's 1968 race record of 3:19.1 was accordingly adjusted to 3:17.9.
 The present record holder is the 1990 winner Kingston Rule with a time of 3:16.3.